ragnor-rs/el-adapter/Readme.md

 Example
 -------

-I bet you won't write any shorter (with lambdas):
+I bet you won't write any shorter:

 ```java
 ListItemAdapter listAdapter = new ListItemAdapter();